ampproject/amphtml/extensions/amp-form/amp-form.md

 #### Invalid Submit Blocking and Validation Message Bubble
 Browsers that uses webkit-based engines currently (as of August 2016) do not support invalid form submissions.
 These include Safari on all platforms, and all iOS browsers. `amp-form` polyfills this behavior to block any invalid submissions and show validation message bubbles on invalid inputs.

-**Note**: Messages are sometimes limited to few words like "required field", these messages are provided by the browser implementation.
+**Note**: Messages are sometimes limited to a few words like "required field", these messages are provided by the browser implementation.
 We'll be working on allowing publisher-provided custom validation messages as well as custom validation UIs (instead of the builtin/polyfill'd bubbles).

 #### :user-invalid/:user-valid
 These pseudo classes are part of the [future CSS Selectors 4 spec](https://drafts.csswg.org/selectors-4/#user-pseudos) and are introduced to allow better hooks for styling invalid/valid fields based on a few criteria.